Terrabits/PacketMicroRsVnaControl/readme.md

 Command-line utilities
 ----------------------

-Each of the subprojects corresponds to a command line utility
+Each of the subprojects corresponds to a command line utility.

 ### Setup